-Preventative Measures Can Make A Big Difference
+Preventive Measures Can Make A Big Difference

 Mason’s Chimney Service can recommend a waterproofing sealant that will help keep water from making its way into your masonry chimney.

 We use ChimneySaver Water Repellant, a product that chimney professionals have been using for 25 years.
-It’s vapor permeable, which means it can seal your masonry and stop the encroachment of water, but still allow the bricks and mortar to “breathe,” expelling harmful gases and small particles from the chimney.
+It’s vapor-permeable, which means it can seal your masonry and stop the encroachment of water, but still allow the bricks and mortar to “breathe,” expelling harmful gases and small particles from the chimney.